rishvmiyani/webdev-zero-to-fullstack/README.md

 If you find this repository helpful, consider giving it a ⭐ and sharing it with other learners.
 Let’s grow from zero to full‑stack together. 🙌

-give me this as a copy paste ready format dor me github readme.md file